Welcome to Biblical Truth Seekers (UK).

 - Jesus is the fully human Messiah as one uniquely and miraculously begotten by God at the time of his conception in Mary.
-Therefore he did not pre-exist his birth and so is not the Almighty God, or a God/man or a pre-human spirit person.
-(Theologians show that the Scriptures which are used in support of either the Trinity doctrine or of a pre-existent Jesus can and do have a different interpretation to that which is traditionally given them).
+Therefore, he did not pre-exist his birth and so is not the Almighty God, or a God/man, or a pre-existent spirit person.
+(Theologians show that the Scriptures which are used in support of either the Trinity doctrine or of a pre-existent Jesus can and actually do have a different interpretation to that which is traditionally given them).

 - The holy spirit is God’s powerful outreach to His creation – it is God in action.
 This means that holy spirit is personal but not a third person.

-- Jesus is the substitutionary sin-offering to pay for Adam’s sin and to cover the sins of those who are repentant.
+- Jesus is the substitute for all repenting sinners and therefore a sin-offering to pay for Adam’s sin and to cover the sins of those who are repentant.